FrCollart/Breakout/README.md

 - EntityManager -> The map structure to store and access data easily, template functions and concepts to access it.
 - Entity Sprites management -> Easy to access the sprite to draw it every frame, and paying attention on the owernership as well (returning a weak_ptr).

+**Tristan**:

+- BrickGrid -> Easy to use tool that allows us to quickly "draw" and import a brick layout to play with, simply by editing a .txt file.